novialim/liri-node-app-inquirer/README.md

-# LIRI Node Application
+# LIRI Node Application (Language Interpretation and Recognition Interface)

-In week 11, we coded a node application to accept command line arguments and connect to multiple APIs to grab data in JSON format.
+In week 11, we built a node application to accept command line arguments and connect to multiple APIs to grab data in JSON format.

 ## Getting Started